Cordeval/fari-app/docs/fari-wiki.md

 If you use a light color, all the content and text of the card will be black.
 On the other hand, if your card is darker, all the content and the text will be white to make sure that it's always easy to see what is written on the cards.

-This feature is super useful if you want to make a card stand-out from the lot!
+This feature is super useful if you want to make one or more cards stand out from the rest!

 ![Change Index Card Color](https://gyazo.com/3d04bd6d92a4529d86e92dc27e909b37.gif)

 ### Initiative Tracker

-Each index card has an initiative tracker which is represented by the little icon of a person waving!
+Each index card has an initiative tracker which is represented by a little icon of a person waving!

-You can use this to track if an npc has acted during the initiative or is still waiting for their turn
+You can use this to track if an NPC has acted during the initiative or is still waiting for their turn.

 ![Initiative Tracker](https://gyazo.com/02c983f637dc26c912e9e5617660a344.png)